pangeo-data/pangeo-eosc/users/users-getting-started.md

 In addition to the MinIO console, the API end point is `https://pangeo-eosc-minioapi.vm.fedcloud.eu/` for those who prefer to interact with MinIO via the API.
 Please check out this [example](./how-to/object-storage-minio-test.ipynb) to get started.

+### Custom access policies

+Custom bucket policies are needed in certain academic and educational situations.
+If custom policies for bucket-access are needed: consider filing a request to set up a group.
+Please check out policy-examples [here](./how-to/custom-access-policies/)

 ## Support

 If you need support, please open an [issue](https://github.com/pangeo-data/pangeo-eosc/issues).